-Figure 27 is both somewhat more encouraging and discouraging.
-Table IV summarizes the transformation parameters where comparisons can be made.
-There is fair agreement on the Ac1 and Ac3 temperatures.
-Agreement on Ms, Bs, and the bainite nose temperature also is good.
+Figure 27 is both encouraging and discouraging.
+Table 4 summarizes the transformation parameters where comparisons can be made.
+There is fair agreement on the Ac, and Ac, temperatures.
+Agreement on M_s, B_s, and the bainite nose temperature also is good.
 However, the start time for the bainite nose (SteCalTM isothermal prediction) is very sensitive to whether the vanadium is considered to be in solid solution and is effective in influencing hardenability.
-For isothermal transformation, the time to the start of the bainite nose is about twice as large as that shown experimentally (120 seconds versus 60 seconds), if vanadium is considered to be fully in solution and effective in increasing hardenability.
-If the vanadium is not considered to have an effect on hardenability, the predicted time-@-bainite-nose is 50 seconds--in close agreement with the experimental observations.
-However, it is not clear from the de Boer et al. paper whether the transformation diagram shown is a continuous cooling diagram or an isothermal diagram.
-The practice described in the text would suggest that it is a continuous cooling diagram.
-Were comparison to be made with the predicted continuous cooling diagram, the agreement for the time-@-bainite-nose would be one minute experimental versus six minutes predicted, with vanadium fully solutionized, and three minutes with no hardenability contribution This suggests that SteCalTM can over-predict the transformation times from the vanadium. significantly.
+For isothermal transformation, the time to the start of the bainite nose is about twice as large as that shown experimentally (120 seconds vs 60 seconds), if vanadium is considered to be fully in solution and effective in increasing hardenability.
+If the vanadium is not considered to have an effect on hardenability, the predicted time-@-bainite-nose is 50 seconds - in close agreement with the experimental observations.
+However, it is not clear from the de Boer et al. paper whether the transformation diagram shown is a continuous cooling diagram or an isothermal The practice described in the text would suggest that it is a continuous cooling diagram.
+Were a comparison to be made with the predicted continuous cooling diagram, the agreement for the time-@-bainite-nose would be 1-minute experimental vs 6 minutes predicted, with vanadium fully solutionized, and 3 minutes with no hardenability contribution from the vanadium.
+This suggests that SteCalTM can over-predict the transformation times significantly.

-The major difference between the predicted isothermal and the reported experimental diagrams is the predicted presence of a pearlite nose at about 700 deg C. and 25 minutes (1500 seconds) for full vanadium effectiveness, and nine minutes (540 seconds) for no vanadium contribution.
+The major difference between the predicted isothermal and the reported experimental diagrams is the predicted presence of a pearlite nose at about 1,292°F (700°C) and 25 minutes (1500 seconds) for full vanadium effectiveness, and 9 minutes (540 seconds) for no vanadium contribution.
 The experimental diagram does not show the presence of such a nose.
-However, the continuous cooling pearlite transformation predicted by SteCalTM is about three hours (10,800 seconds) for full vanadium effectiveness and about 30 - 40 minutes (1800 to 2400 seconds) for no vanadium contribution.
-The three-hour time is well beyond the time range of the de Boer et al. transformation diagram.
+However, the continuous cooling pearlite transformation predicted by SteCal[TM] is about 3 hours (10,800 seconds) for full vanadium effectiveness and about 30 - 40 minutes (1800 to 2400 seconds) for no vanadium contribution.
+The 3-hour time is well beyond the time range of the de Boer et al. transformation diagram.

 It should not be assumed automatically that the computer calculation is in error.
-Krauss (22) has noted that the method by which the transformation behavior is measured may lead to some variation in key times and temperatures.
+Krauss [22] has noted that the method by which the transformation behavior is measured may lead to some variation in key times and temperatures.
 Keeping these observations in mind, it is recommended that the following exercise be considered semiquantitative, intended solely for trend prediction.

-The computer program has been exercised to show the changing levels of individual alloying elements on the following parameters:
+The computer program has been exercised to show the effect of changing levels of individual alloying elements on the following parameters:

-Pearlite and Bainite nose temperatures

-Bainite and Bainite nose start times

-Martensite start temperature
+Pearlite and Bainite nose temperatures Bainite and Bainite nose start times Martensite start temperature